 At first, political correctness sort of worked.
 Rather; it worked on a particular category of person: mentally-evolved hominids predisposed to empathy.
-For many people, Political Correctness was a glimpse into the painful experiences of people different than themselves and this made us see them as human.
+For many people, Political Correctness was their first glimpse into the painful experiences of people different than themselves, exposing them as human.
 PC then attempted to create new words that befitted the new order — after all, we still needed terms, if only for categorizational purposes.
 But there had been too much change, too fast.
 First African Americans; then women; then everyone else, all in less than 100 years.
-It was too much.
-Too much to take.
-Discrimination and hatred still lingered in social memory.
+It was too much to take.
+Discrimination and hatred still loomed large in social memory.
 PC was only a bandage over a gaping sore.

 Changing the words does nothing if the meaning stays the same.
 A word gains meaning from the inflection the speaker gives it.
 If you love carrots, you will sound happy when you say the word.
 If you hate carrots, you will say that word with a shudder and a hiss.
 The word becomes ugly.
 The word becomes a symbol for hate.
 This is why euphemisms for various groups change every few years; the wound just keeps bleeding through the bandage.
 And the movement just kept slapping more bandages on top, without even thinking about stitching up the darn thing in the first place.

-Naturally, this perceived flakiness did nothing to help the legitimacy of Political Correctness.
+Naturally, this perceived flakiness did nothing to help the legitimacy of Political Correctness in the eyes of the public.
 But apart from its inherent inefficacy, there’s another huge reason why Political Correctness has failed.
 For all its good intentions, Political Correctness has created an environment of repression and fear — ironically, the very environment it sought to erase.